 Alicia "Kozak" Kozakiewicz, M.A.

-Alicia Kozak is an internationally-acclaimed and highly sought-after motivational speaker, actress, and author, who has inspired millions through her powerful on-screen and in-person appearances.
+Alicia "Kozak" Kozakiewicz is an internationally-acclaimed and highly sought-after motivational speaker, Internet safety expert, author, and actress who has inspired millions through her powerful on-screen and in-person appearances.
 Passionate and straight-from-the-heart, Alicia motivates her audiences to transcend life’s challenges, pursue their passions, and discover their purpose.
 Alicia’s extraordinary life story exemplifies the strength of the human spirit’s ability to overcome adversity and to deny defeat.

 She has been featured on the Oprah Winfrey Show, Dr. Phil, Fox & Friends, Good Morning America, Anderson Live, Investigation Discovery (ID), The CW, ABC, BBC, A&E, CNN, MSNBC, and many others, as well as in international publications such as People Magazine and Cosmopolitan.

 "My name is Pauley Perette, I play Abby Scuito on the CBS television show NCIS.
 There is no way to express how highly I recommend this amazing young woman.
 Alicia Kozakiewicz and I met while working with America's Most Wanted and John Walsh on a television program about abductions and we have remained very close ever since.
 Amazingly, Alicia has used her recovery and experience to spend her life educating and protecting children.
 I have never met anyone like her - her strength, her grace, her intelligence, her heart, and her commitment to using her experience to protect others is unmatched.
 She is saving lives and changing the world."